 those shiny little specks in the palm of your hand the promise that spring WILL come

 and flowers WILL bloom again.

-the wedding bouquet in July ... tomatoes for an August family picnic ...
+in July ... tomatoes for an August family picnic salad ... herbs for

-quiet winter moments when seeds are sown.
-Those little peat pots are filled with
+quiet late winter moments in the potting shed.
+Little peat pots are filled with

 rich soil from last